Blendw3rk/github-finder/README.md

 # Github Finder App

-App to search Github users and display their info.
+React App to search Github users and display their info.